Bleeding Canker in Horse Chestnut Trees

 What is it?

 The more lesions that appear on the trees the more patches of bark die.
-As the patches join together and extend around the trunk the vital ring of wood that supplies water and nutrients to the tree is destroyed.
-Once a significant area of the timber is dead, large branches in the crown of the tree split and die back and the vigour of the remaining crown begins to suffer.
+As the patches join together and extend around the trunk, the vital ring of wood that supplies water and nutrients to the tree is destroyed.
+Once a significant area of the timber is dead, large branches in the crown of the tree split and die back and the vitality of the remaining crown begins to suffer.

 Most decay in trees spread within the heartwood of the tree and show no outward signs of a problem until the decay is advanced.
 Specialist equipment is often needed to detect the internal decay and chart the decline.
 However the decline of a chestnut tree through bleeding canker is very visible.

-Forestry Research
+Forest Research

 "In the case of horse chestnut, some trees eventually die, some recover and others have to be felled for safety reasons because the condition weakens the trunks or branches until they are in danger of falling."